 Curriculum & Training

-The CETE Works podcast series at The Center on Education and Training for Employment features center experts discussing important considerations for the development and implementation of training programs.
-Join us to explore topics ranging from organizational culture and problem-solving frameworks to job analysis, on-the-job training, and how to assess employee skills.
+The CETE Works podcast at The Center on Education and Training for Employment features center experts discussing important considerations for workforce organizations, educators, and schools.
+Join us to explore topics ranging from organizational culture and problem-solving frameworks to equity in education and online learning.

 WHO WE ARE

 Our Curriculum and Training program includes content experts, trainers, and researchers who specialize in developing curriculum, instruction, and systems to support adult learning.
 We are committed to collaborating across educational and workforce settings, because we envision a future where all learners reach their highest levels of achievement.

 We provide a full range of learning supports to a variety of systems and provider organizations including state-level government agencies, schools and colleges, direct service providers, and businesses.
 Our efforts are designed to improve outcomes for learners in evolving educational and workplace environments and assist organizations in improving practices through collaboration, evidence-based translational research practices, and state-of-the-art technologies.

 OUR COMMITMENT TO RACIAL EQUITY, DIVERSITY, AND INCLUSION